Terrorism, insurgency on decline in Assam, state on path of progress: Rajnath | Politics

 Defence Minister Rajnath Singh on Sunday said that terrorism and insurgency have declined in Assam, leading to the speeding up of the government's development activities.

 ''When I was asked to come to Biswanath, the 2014 massacre of Adivasis here came to my mind.
 But now, the situation has improved.
-There cannot be any better news than prevailing of peace in the region,'' he said.
+There cannot be any better news than peace prevailing in the region,'' he said.

 After Prime Minister Narendra Modi assumed charge in 2014, the Centre had taken a resolve to end terrorism and insurgency, Singh, who was the Union Home Minister during the Adivasi killings, said.